 Investigating the value created by car sharing in cities

 Is it time to rethink car ownership?
 Especially knowing that 25% of energy-related global greenhouse gas emissions come from transportation.
-Many individuals and organizations, both public and private sector, think so.
+Many individuals and organisations, both public and private sector, think so.
 That’s why they are taking a closer look at shared mobility for its potential to deliver on sustainability goals.

 In our new report The Sustainability Impact of Car Sharing, we discuss the findings of a study into the impact of the Volvo Car Mobility service M on the city of Stockholm.
 This car sharing service offers a blueprint for mobility planners and city authorities everywhere.
 We examine its impact on both driver behavior and emission levels, and ask what value it creates for cities, property developers, companies, and individual customers.